Back to Resources

 Popular co-working spaces include LETSWORK, Nasab by KOA, A4 Space, and the various WeWork locations.
 Many entrepreneurs work from coffee shops and their apartment for free, only using co-working space for meetings or focused work sessions.

 This is entirely optional.
 Many remote entrepreneurs never pay for co-working and work comfortably from home.
+If you are running a client-facing business and need a professional meeting room occasionally, most co-working spaces offer day passes or hourly meeting room bookings that keep costs low.

 Entertainment and Lifestyle